Customer Privacy Notice

 You can contact us in the following ways to discuss any aspect of this notice or about the information we hold about you:

-- Writing to the Data Protection Office at Anchor Hanover Group, The Heals Building, Suites A&B, 3rd Floor, 22-24 Torrington Place, London, WC1E 7HJ
+- Writing to the Data Protection Officer at Anchor Group, The Heals Building, Suites A&B, 3rd Floor, 22-24 Torrington Place, London, WC1E 7HJ

-- Using the Contact us section of the website
+- Using the Contact us section on our website

 - Telephoning our Customer Centre on 0800 731 2020.